tyabus/hlsdk-xash3d/README.md

 ### Building GoldSource-compatible libraries

 To enable building the goldsource compatible client library add GOLDSOURCE_SUPPORT flag when calling cmake:

-    cmake .. -DGOLDSOURCE_SUPPORT=ON

-or when using make without cmake:

     make GOLDSOURCE_SUPPORT=1